 Join us in the transformation to a sustainable future energised by clean, renewable energy.

 Learning & Development

-At AusNet Services we foster a culture of continuous learning and development.
+At AusNet we foster a culture of continuous learning and development.
 We are deliberately focused on how people learn and grow.
-Development wins the best talent, supports our people to lead and achieve, grows careers and cultivates energy to drive results.
-We are continuously provisioning additional training and development resources and opportunities based on evolving individual, team and organisation needs.
+We support our people to lead and achieve, develop their careers and cultivate energy to drive results.
+We are continuously looking at new ways to train and develop our people and link you with opportunities based on evolving your, the team and organisation needs.

 As a Graduate you will have the opportunity to take part in our learning experience created especially for early career talent.
 Our goal is to set you up for success.
-In addition to the rotations within your business unit, we provide the opportunity for you to learn another part of the business in a designated out of business unit rotation.
-There will be a chance to build commercial acumen with a tailored learning program to help you get up to speed on the ins and outs of AusNet Services and experiential elements to see our sites to build a deep understanding of what we do and how it contributes to creating sustainable futures for our people and our communities.
+Rotations provide you the opportunity to learn varied parts of the business.
+There will be a chance to build commercial acumen with a tailored learning program to help you get up to speed on the ins and outs of AusNet and experiential elements to see our sites to build a deep understanding of what we do and how it contributes to creating sustainable futures for our people and our communities.

-In addition to your grad experience, we also have access to organisation wide learning and support including: our inclusive learning sessions run by subject matter experts, access to LinkedIn Learning which you can access anywhere, anytime.
-You will also be a part of our Young Professionals Network, who are 100+ strong and sponsored by some of our Executive leaders, providing a network of support and guidance throughout your career at AusNet Services.
+In addition to your grad experience, we also have access to organisation-wide learning including: learning sessions run by subject matter experts, and access to LinkedIn Learning courses which you can access anywhere, anytime.
+You will also be a part of our Young Professionals Network, who are 100+ strong and sponsored by some of our Executive leaders, which will provide you with a network of support and guidance throughout your career at AusNet.

 If you have ever wanted to be part of the transformation of the energy sector in Australia and play a pivotal role to help our customers shift to renewables, then look no further.